ArtemisX64/IAPred/IApred-training/README.md

 ## 📋 Overview

 This repository contains the training pipeline for IApred's SVM-based model.
 All scripts can run independently or together via `run_training.py`.
+Feel free to modify the initial antigens and non-antigens in search for an improved model

 ## 🚀 Usage Options